A new page, begun September 2017. Still under construction, April 2018.

 The device was patented in 1931 (thanks to Joe Moore for sending the patent specification), and doubtless offered for sale to the public.
 It was almost certainly used by the proprietors of Majestic Records, in Blackpool, Lancashire.

 Regional, or ‘Territory’ record labels were virtually unknown in this country hitherto.
 If a regional band somehow got to make records, it had to travel to London to do so.
 However, the arrival of relatively inexpensive devices such as this, heralded the beginning of local recording studios, and even a few local record labels.
 Needless to say, Majestic discs are very scarce.
-They seem to have been mastered by embossing on aluminium blanks, the lacquer disc not yet having arrived (see M.S.S. below).
-Thick wax blanks, as used by major companies, would not have worked with the heavy recorders employed on this type of apparatus.
+They seem to have been mastered by embossing on aluminium blanks, this being more accessible (and cheaper) than the M.S.S. lacquer discs (see M.S.S. below).
+Thick wax blanks, as used by major companies, would not have worked with the heavy, unsupported heads employed on this class of apparatus.

 It is a characteristic of embossing (as opposed to engraving), that a furrow is produced, flanked by ridges – exactly like ploughing a field.
 Thus, an aluminium disc can be hard to track, as the replay needle may leave the furrow, and ride on two adjacent ridges – which are of course carry almost no signal.
 It is perfectly possible to electrotype matrix, mother and stamper from an aluminium master; but the finished pressing will possess that same propensity for mis-tracking.
 This is the case with the disc above.
 Still, such is the interest of the Majestic Concern, and its preservation of bands such as Jack McCormick’s (they made very few other records) that we give the side above as a sound file.
 Coincidentally when we began to play the disc, the stylus immediately went onto two ridges.
 We have left this in place, as an example of the phenomenon.